-1. Executive Summary 5
+1. .
+Executive Summary 5

 Introduction and Methodology 5

+Key Findings 5

-Gypsy and Traveller Pitch Provision 5
+Gypsies and Travellers 5

-Travelling Showpeople Plot Provision 6
+Travelling Showpeople 7

-Transit Provision 6
+Transit Provision 8

-2. Introduction 7
+2. .
+Introduction 9

-The Study 7
+The Study 9

-Local Development Framework in Reigate and Banstead 7
+Local Development Framework in Reigate & Banstead 9

-Definitions 8
+Definitions 10

-The 'Planning Definition' in PPTS 9
+The Planning Definition in PPTS (2015) 11

-Definition of Travelling 9
+Definition of Travelling 11

-Legislation and Guidance for Gypsies and Travellers 10
+Legislation and Guidance for Gypsies and Travellers 13

-Planning Policy for Traveller Sites (PPTS) 2015 11
+Planning Policy for Travellers Sites (2015) 13

 3. .
-Methodology 13
+Methodology 15

-Background 13
+Background 15

 4. .
-Gypsy, Traveller and Travelling Showpeople Sites and Population 15
+Gypsy, Traveller and Travelling Showpeople Sites and Population 17

-Introduction 15
+Introduction 17

-Sites and Yards in Reigate and Banstead 16
+Sites and Yards in Reigate & Banstead 18

-Census data 16
+Census data 18

-Caravan Count 16
+Caravan Count 18

-5. Stakeholder Engagement 18
+5. .
+Stakeholder Engagement 20

-Introduction 18
+Introduction 20

-Views of community/representative organisations 19
+Views of Community/Representative Organisations 21

-Views of Key Stakeholders and Council Officers in Reigate and Banstead 20
+Views of Key Stakeholders and Council Officers in Reigate & Banstead 22

-Crawley Borough Council

-Accommodation Need

-Epsom & Ewell Borough Council 23

-London Borough of Croydon

-London Borough of Sutton

-Mole Valley District Council

-Tandridge District Council
+Views of Officers in Neighbouring Authorities 24

+6. .
+Survey of Travelling Communities 32

+Interviews with Gypsies and Travellers 32

+Travellers living in Bricks and Mortar 33

+7. .
+Current and Future Pitch Provision 35

+Introduction 35

+Calculating Current and Future Need 35

+Unknown Households 35

+Households that Do Not Meet the Planning Definition 36